walkabilly/intro_to_r_crsu/data_code/intro_to_R_day2.md

 ##   2.446347
 ```

+## Shapiro Wilk Test

+> The null-hypothesis of this test is that the population is normally distributed.
+If the p value is less than the chosen alpha level, then the null hypothesis is rejected and there is evidence that the data tested are not normally distributed.[Wiki](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test)

 #### First, we check if data follow Normal distribution
 #### Normality test (if p>0.05: data are normally distributed)
 ####  Want to compare mean ages between male and female